-Copycat Carrabba’s Chopped Salad is the best ever chopped salad.
-With a riot of Italian flavors, varied textures, and a gorgeous pop of color from the salami and kalamata olives, this salad will be the perfect summer lunch or dinner.
+Copycat Carrabba’s Chopped Salad is filled with flavors, textures, and a pop of color from the salami and kalamata olives.
+This salad is perfect for summer.
 The few ingredients that set this salad apart from all the others are the homemade dressing, fontina cheese, salami and freshly diced fennel.

 What I love about salads is that you can give it your own twist by adding layers of flavor with herbs or vegetables.
 One of my new favorite brands to use is Gourmet Garden Herbs Spices– they have herbs that I can store in the fridge, giving me fresh herbs at my finger tips.
 I didn’t know much about Gourmet Garden that was until my friend Erin over at Dinner Dishes and Dessert hosted a blogger sleepover.
 Gourmet Garden was generous enough to sponsor this event, not only did they help gather some of my most respected blogging friends for a power strategy sessions but they also gave us each our own set of Gourmet Garden Herbs – and I feel in love with everything instantly.
 I have used their ingredients in every dinner since then.
 Last night even I added their Chunky Garlic Paste to our Alfredo sauce.
 This Chopped Salad recipe I added parsley to my salad.
 Then I used the Hot Chili Paste to some chicken wings.